kevinstana/devops-ansible/README.md

 Also, replace <BACKEND_PORT> with the port that the Spring Application listens to.
 In the applciation I use, this is port 9090.

 Now open a browser and navigate to <BACKEND_IP>:<BACKEND_PORT>.
 You should see a login page.
+The username is "admin" and the password is "password".

 # Deployment with Ansible - Docker
 Supposing you are in the `playbooks` directory, to deploy using Ansible and Docker, run the following commands: